Sintra and Cascais make the perfect day trip from Lisbon for independent travellers.

 Staying in Sintra and Cascais

-There are a few lodging options both in Sintra and Cascais if you decide to spend the night.
+There are a few lodging options in both Sintra and Cascais if you decide to spend the night.
 Check our list of Hotels with a Sea View in Cascais and our page on Romantic Hotels in Lisbon, which includes a few of suggestions in Sintra and Guincho.

 What to Eat in Sintra and Cascais